HypothesisWorks/hypothesis/hypothesis-python/docs/details.rst

 With the ``repr`` of each keyword argument being printed.

-Sometimes this isn't enough, either because you have values with a ``repr`` that isn't very descriptive or because you need to see the output of some intermediate steps of your test.
+Sometimes this isn't enough, either because you have values with a ``repr`` that aren't very descriptive or because you need to see the output of some intermediate steps of your test.
 That's where the ``note`` function comes in:

 .. autofunction:: hypothesis.note